Critical Path Network

 For several months before the conferences were implemented, the team conducted focused housewide education, putting up posters on all the nursing units and introducing the concept of nursing and ancillary staff meetings.
 All directors received weekly e-mail updates.
 One-on-one education was conducted with key physician groups, and newsletters were sent to the entire medical staff.

-The support of the hospital's leadership team was instrumental in getting the meetings off the ground, Sooknanan recalls.
+The support of the hospital's leadership team was instrumental in getting the meetings off the ground, Sooknanan says.

 "We let everyone know that these meetings were necessary to improve quality of care and length of stay.
 The way we approached it is that nobody gets a pass for not coming to the meetings on any day.
 It's ingrained as part of our operations," says Ilona Wozniak, chief operating officer.